gsistelos/aipom/README.md

 Run `npm start`

-## TL;DR Documentation
+# TL;DR Documentation

-You need Authorization header with the token to make any request
+You need "Authorization" header with the API token to make any request

+## Methods examples:

-### GET method examples:
+### GET:

 Returns all users: `GET http://localhost:8080/api/users`